JackyCheng-dreamer/The-Ark-TheComapss/README.md

 JSON
-1. credentials_gamil.json -- It is the json file generated from google-gmail api ( Search in the google )
+1. credentials_gamil.json -- It is the json file generated from google-gmail api ( link in below )
-2. credentials.json       -- It is the json file generated from google-drive api ( Search in the google )
+2. credentials.json       -- It is the json file generated from google-drive api ( link in below )

 File
 1. vendor -- it is the composer file including all Google api script